 Pan African Resources's score of 57 is higher than 76% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2025, Pan African Resources reported carbon emissions of approximately 8,100,000 kg CO2e for Scope 1 and about 366,700,000 kg CO2e for Scope 2.
-This marks a significant increase in emissions compared to previous years, with 2024 emissions at about 5,010,000 kg CO2e (Scope 1) and 348,000,000 kg CO2e (Scope 2), and 2023 emissions at approximately 3,720,000 kg CO2e (Scope 1) and 332,490,000 kg CO2e (Scope 2).
-The company has set ambitious climate commitments, aiming for a 46% reduction in Scope 1 and Scope 2 emissions by 2030 from a 2019 baseline.
-Additionally, Pan African Resources is committed to achieving net-zero emissions by 2040, with a target to reduce total emissions (Scope 1, 2, and 3) by 90% by the same year.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a long-term commitment to sustainability.
-Pan African Resources has not disclosed any Scope 3 emissions data, indicating a focus on direct operational emissions.
-The company’s emissions data and reduction targets are sourced directly from Pan African Resources PLC, with no cascading from a parent organization.
+In 2025, Pan African Resources reported total carbon emissions of approximately 374,800,000 kg CO2e, comprising about 8,100,000 kg CO2e from Scope 1 and about 366,700,000 kg CO2e from Scope 2 emissions.
+The previous year, 2024, saw total emissions of about 353,000,000 kg CO2e, with Scope 1 emissions at approximately 5,010,000 kg CO2e and Scope 2 emissions at around 348,000,000 kg CO2e.
+In 2023, the company emitted about 336,490,000 kg CO2e, with Scope 1 at approximately 3,720,000 kg CO2e and Scope 2 at about 332,490,000 kg CO2e.
+Pan African Resources has set ambitious climate commitments, aiming for a 46% reduction in Scope 1 and Scope 2 emissions by 2030 from a 2019 baseline.
+Additionally, the company has pledged to achieve net-zero emissions by 2040, targeting a 90% reduction in total emissions across all scopes (1, 2, and 3) by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices in the mining sector.
+The emissions data and reduction targets are sourced directly from Pan African Resources PLC, with no cascading from a parent organization.

 Access structured emissions data, company-specific emission factors, and source documents